 Admitted students must have completed ACCTG 211 with superior performance by the end of the spring semester in which they apply for admission to the program.
-A student who has not satisfied this requirement by the admissions deadline may be provisionally admitted pending completion of ACCTG 211 with a superior performance.

-Students must complete the requirements for a B.S. in accounting with the following alterations:
+Students must complete the requirements for a B.S. in Accounting with the following alterations:

-Graduate courses carry numbers from 500 to 599 or 800 to 899.
+Graduate courses carry numbers from 500 to 699 or 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.

-Last Revised by the Department: Spring Semester 2010
+Last Revised by the Department: Summer 2018

-Blue Sheet Item #: 38-06-037; Integrated 38-06-038
+Blue Sheet Item #: 46-07-000; Integrated 46-07-000

-Review Date: 04/13/2010
+Review Date: 6/26/2018